Treatment

 CONTACT US TODAY

-Evaluation and treatment for potential withdrawal symptoms will be required here at Harmony Ridge during treatment of an addiction to any of the substances listed below.
+Evaluation and treatment for potential withdrawal symptoms will be required during the addiction treatment to any of the substances listed below:

-• Alcohol: When consumed, alcohol inhibits the activity of the central nervous system, which has control over automated body functions like heart rate, blood pressure, body temperature, stress responses, and motor movements.
-Withdrawing from alcohol causes a rise in body temperature, blood pressure, anxiety, tremors, and heart rate along with other symptoms of withdrawal.
+• Alcohol: Alcohol inhibits the activity of the central nervous system, which controls automated body functions like heart rate, blood pressure, body temperature, stress responses, and motor movements.
+Withdrawing from alcohol causes a rise in body temperature, blood pressure, anxiety, tremors, and heart rate, along with other symptoms of withdrawal.
+Therefore, alcohol rehab is usually necessary.

-• Benzodiazepines: Also known as benzos, these drugs are sedative medications used to treat anxiety and, in some cases, seizures.
+• Benzodiazepines: Also known as benzos, these drugs are sedative medications for treating anxiety and, in some cases, seizures.
 Benzos have a similar chemical effect on the body and the brain as alcohol does.
-Furthermore, both benzos and alcohol cause similar withdrawal symptoms.
+Furthermore, both benzos and alcohol cause similar withdrawal symptoms, so Benzo rehab becomes a necessity.

-• Opioids: Opioids are prescription medications that come from the poppy plant and are primarily prescribed to treat pain.
-Since opioids create the same effect on the body’s natural endorphins, taking them regularly will lead to a shut down of endorphins, which will make the body reliant on the effects of opioid use.
-Although opioid withdrawal is not fatal on its own, withdrawal from opioid symptoms can be extremely uncomfortable.
+• Opioids: Opioids are prescription medications and are primarily prescribed to treat pain.
+Taking them regularly will lead to a shutdown of endorphins, which will make the body resilient to the effects of opioid use.
+Although opioid withdrawal is not fatal on its own, it can be extremely uncomfortable.

-• Prescription Drugs: Many prescription medications are misused purposely to feel relief from stress or the effects of a high.
-In addition to opioids and benzos, prescription drugs like sleeping medications, gabapentin, and muscle relaxers can also be abused.
-Each different prescription drug will have a relatively unique withdrawal effect.
+• Prescription Drugs: Many prescription medications are misused purposely to feel relief from stress or pain.
+In addition to opioids and benzos, prescription drugs like sleeping medications and muscle relaxers can also be abused.

-• StimulantsSome more popular street drug stimulates are methamphetamine, MDMA, and cocaine.
+• StimulantsSome more popular street drug stimulants are methamphetamine, MDMA, and cocaine.
 Although stimulants won’t produce life-threatening withdrawal symptoms, most stimulant users will become severely depressed once usage has stopped.
+In these cases, stimulants rehab is advised.

-• Synthetic Drugs: The most popular and fatal synthetic drug is the prescription opioid fentanyl, which also creates significant withdrawal symptoms that medical drug detox can successfully handle.
+• Synthetic Drugs: The most popular and fatal synthetic drug is the prescription opioid fentanyl, which also creates significant withdrawal symptoms that fentanyl detox treatment can successfully handle.

 CONTACT US TODAY